coworking-metz/tickets-backend/README.md

 ### Set up parking remote (Shelly)

 To enable parking remote feature, you must define `SHELLY_TOKEN` (authentication key from your Shelly Cloud or Shelly local account), `SHELLY_SERVER` (URL to Shelly Cloud server or your local device) and `SHELLY_PARKING_REMOTE_DEVICE` (device id) in your environment.
-We assume output everything is already configured and output is on channel 0.
+We assume everything is already configured and output is on channel 0.

 :warning: When you change your Shelly account password, your authentication key is refreshed.